-The Leica X Vario (Typ 107) and the Leica X2 are two digital cameras that were announced, respectively, in June 2013 and May 2012.
+The Leica X Vario (Typ 107) and the Leica X2 are two digital cameras that were officially introduced, respectively, in June 2013 and May 2012.
 Both the X Vario and the X2 are fixed lens compact cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16.1 megapixel.
+Both cameras offer a resolution of 16.1 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X2 is notably smaller (12 percent) than the Leica X Vario.
 Moreover, the X2 is substantially lighter (49 percent) than the X Vario.
 In this context, it is worth noting that neither the X Vario nor the X2 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X2 was launched at a markedly lower price (by 30 percent) than the X Vario, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.